vinnyroundfoot/Riot-Table/README.md

 `<rtable id="tab" colexcluded="email, solde" ></rtable>`

 the column "email" and "solde" are removed from the table display.

+####**collist**
+let you specify the display order of columns. columns not specified in this options are not shown.

+syntax : collist="column1, column2, column3"

+example :

+`<rtable id="tab" collist= "gender, name, id" ></rtable>`

+The display order of the columns are the following : gender, name and id.
+Others columns (email and solde are not shown)

 ####**coltitle**
 enable you to change the label of the columns.